- How do you manage and do business with people from different cultures?

 - Something that shapes our view of the world

 The concept of culture represents an easy way to understand a people, albeit on a superficial level.
-Thus, we refer to the Chinese culture or the American culture.
+Thus, for example, we refer to the Chinese culture or the American culture.
 This is not to say that every member within a culture behaves in exactly the same way.
 On the contrary, every culture has diversity, but members of a certain culture tend to exhibit similar behavioral patterns that reflect where and how they grew up.
 A knowledge of a culture’s patterns should help us deal with its members.

 Culture affects the workplace because it affects what we do and how we behave.
 As shown in Exhibit 2.4, cultural variations influence our values, which in turn affect attitudes and, ultimately, behaviors.
 For instance, a culture that is characterized by hard work (e.g., the Korean culture discussed above) would exhibit a value or ethic of hard work.
 This work ethic would be reflected in positive attitudes toward work and the workplace; people would feel that hard work is satisfying and beneficial—they might feel committed to their employer and they might feel shame if they do not work long hours.
 This, in turn, would lead to actual high levels of work.
 This behavior, then, would serve to reinforce the culture and its value, and so on.